Employer of Record

 Overtime

-• Overtime considered an exception, paid at 50% extra of regular hourly wages.
+• Overtime is paid at 50% above the regular hourly wage.

 Termination, Severance Pay and Notice Period